apollo

 Disease/Condition Glossary

-Epilepsy: It is a neurological disorder in which brain activity becomes abnormal characterized by intense electrical bursts in the brain (seizures).
-When these bursts happen in one part of the brain it is called a partial seizure while if these bursts occur in the complete brain it is called a generalized seizure.
-Sometimes, a person starts experiencing the symptoms before starting of seizure that includes a sudden feeling of fear, dizziness, changes in vision, shakiness in arms and legs, and headache.
-While the symptoms that occur during a seizure include losing consciousness, characterized by confusion, uncontrollable muscle spasms, falling, biting tongue, sudden, rapid eye movements, unusual noises, such as grunting, sudden mood changes, etc.
+Epilepsy: It is a neurological disorder in which brain activity becomes abnormal, characterised by intense electrical bursts in the brain (seizures).
+When these bursts happen in one part of the brain, it is called a partial seizure, while if these bursts occur in the entire brain, it is called a generalised seizure.
+Sometimes, a person starts experiencing the symptoms before the onset of a seizure, which include a sudden feeling of fear, dizziness, changes in vision, shakiness in arms and legs, and a headache.
+The symptoms that occur during a seizure include losing consciousness, characterised by confusion, uncontrollable muscle spasms, falling, biting tongue, rapid eye movements, unusual noises, or sudden mood changes.

 FAQs

-No, you should take rest after taking this medicine as this medicine affects the thinking ability and vision of a person so avoid doing any task that requires mental alertness.
+No, you should take rest after taking Topiramate.
+Topiramate may impair your vision, thinking, and motor skills, so avoid doing any task that requires mental alertness.

-TOPIRAMATE acts by decreasing the spread of seizure activity in the brain.
-It also restores the normal balance of neurons which in turn calms the brain.
+Topiramate acts by decreasing the spread of seizure activity in the brain.
+It also restores the normal balance of neurons, which in turn calms the brain.
 In epilepsy, cells present in the brain talk to each other by generating electric signals.
-When these cells fail to work properly or working faster than normal then it causes seizures.
-TOPIRAMATE slows down these electrical signals and thus prevents or controls seizures.
-While in migraine, TOPIRAMATE tranquilizes the overactive nerve cells in the brain that are responsible for causing migraine.
+When these cells fail to work properly or work faster than normal then it causes seizures.
+Topiramate slows down these electrical signals, thereby preventing or controlling seizures.
+While in migraine, Topiramate calms the overactive nerve cells in the brain that are responsible for triggering migraine attacks.

-Yes, the use of TOPIRAMATE is safe for long time use if suggested by the doctor.
+Yes, the use of Topiramate is safe for long-term use if suggested by the doctor.

 Available Medicines for